 13) Find the Best Street Art in London

 In recent years, London has also become a great street art destination.
-There are street art tours you can take, or you can simply make your own way to some of the best street art hotspots in town and create your own tour – places like Shoreditch, Hackney and Brick Lane all have great pieces to be found, as does Camden Town, which is a must for all Amy Winehouse fans!
+If you’re visiting London in winter, there are street art tours you can take, or you can simply make your own way to some of the best street art hotspots in town and create your own tour – places like Shoreditch, Hackney and Brick Lane all have great pieces to be found, as does Camden Town, which is a must for all Amy Winehouse fans!

 14) Go on a Winter Walk